 What is an Ankle Sprain?

 The ankle ligament stabilizes the ankle joint.
 A ligament consists of several strands of tissue all compacted together to form a strong structure.
-Sometimes, an ankle sprain may cause a partial or complete tear of a ligament.
+Sometimes, ankle sprains may cause a partial or complete tear of a ligament.

 When an ankle sprain occurs, the patient may hear a pop or snap.